alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ---

-## Overview
+## Contribution Overview

-Dragon is built with the vision of making complex on-chain analyses accessible and open source.
-Developers can contribute new modules (or "mods") to add more analyses on a token's distribution.
-The front-end for the initial four modules is built and gathers data by web-scraping various online tools.
-Your challenge (and bounty) is to build efficient data pipelines that integrate a Solana node RPC (via [Helius](https://www.helius.dev)) to provide fast, real-time blockchain data.
+Dragon is built with the vision to make data accessible and community-driven.
+Soon, developers will contribute new modules based on what they think is important to know in the trenches.
+First, we require an upgrade to the initial four modules that currently gather data by web-scraping online.
+The challenge then (and bounty) is to build an efficient data pipeline that integrates a module with a Solana RPC (ie. [Helius](https://www.helius.dev)).

-By replacing or supplementing web-scraping methods with Helius RPC calls, we can achieve quicker response times and more reliable data updates for the front-end extension.
+By replacing web-scrapes with RPC calls, Dragon will provide real-time data streaming and unbeatable companionship for traders in the trenches.

 ---